 Even if an individual consented to an oral copulation act at first, they could withdraw that consent.
 If someone withdraws their consent in the middle of an oral copulation act, the other individual could be found guilty of forcible oral copulation if they continue the act.

-But if you reasonably and believed the supposed victim had agreed to the oral copulation act, then you aren’t guilty per PC 287.
+But if you reasonably believed the supposed victim had agreed to the oral copulation act, then you are not guilty per PC 287.

-The forcible oral copulation’s element of fear/force can comprise:
+The forcible oral copulation’s element of fear/force can comprise of:

-- Menace— meaning an act, statement, or threat showing the intent to inflict an injury on the victim.
+- Menace— an act, statement, or threat showing the intent to inflict an injury on the victim

-- Force— meaning physical force enough to defeat the victim’s will.
+- Force— physical force enough to defeat the victim’s will

 Orally Copulating With a Disabled Victim